Job Description: Cell Project Space, Studios Operations Manager

-Interviews will take place on 26th September –1st October 2019
+Interviews will take place on 9 – 11 March 2020

 Internship Programme (3 months)

-Interviews will be held from 18th-21st October
+Interviews will be held from 14th-16th April

-Internships will commence from October 24th
+Internships will commence from 27th April

 Cell's internship programme offers students, recent graduates, artists and researchers within the field of the visual arts an exciting opportunity to become involved with the events and exhibition programme of the gallery.
 The internship offers an opportunity to gain work experience in all aspects of contemporary art production, ranging from the installation of exhibitions to the day to day running of the office.
 The position is unpaid.